Top Production Mistakes: Part 2

 Optimal Sub Range

 The sub becomes jarring when played in a register that is too high.
-In a register that is too low, it is inaudible.
-Therefore, the optimal range for a sub to play in is D0 to E1.
-Anything above E1 won’t really sound like a sub and anything below D0 risks being inaudible on most systems or simply won’t have enough impact.
+In a record that is too low, it is inaudible.
+Therefore, the optimal range for a sub to play is D0 to E1.
+Anything above E1 won't sound like a sub, and anything below D0 risks being inaudible on most systems or won't have enough impact.

 ~ This is an F1 (Sounds a little harsh)